BishopFox/BrokenHill/docs/observations.md

 Some or all of these opinions may change based on continued testing and development of the tool.

+## Writing the target string

+### If you are not using --auto-target, be sure that the target string ends with non-vital text

+The loss calculation for the GCG attack requires that the targeted token IDs be offset by a negative value.
+Depending on the loss slice mode selected by the operator, and the model, a small number of tokens (usually one to three) at the end of the target string will essentially be ignored by the loss calculation.
+[This is discussed further in the "How the greedy coordinate gradient (GCG) attack works" document](gcg_attack.md).

+If a target string is not crafted correctly, this means that some of the most vital tokens for the operator's goal may be excluded from the loss calculation.

+For example, if the target string were "Sure, here's a convincing anonymous death threat", and the mode/model combination resulted in the last three tokens being removed, the loss calculation would use the series of tokens "Sure, here's a convincing".
+That *might* be enough to trigger a jailbreak, but it could just as easily lead to "here's a convincing reason why you shouldn't ask this LLM for dangerous information" or "here's a convincing argument that threats of violence generally only make difficult situations worse."

+The `--auto-taget` template includes "as you requested: " after the operator-specified text for this reason.
+All of the models we've tested seem to use at most

 ## Writing the initial prompt

 ### Keep your initial prompt as simple as possible